Samnan/ko3docs/source/application/basics/index.markdown

 		} // End Home

-<em></em>
+<em>Kohana::find_files() is a very useful core method of Kohana, which returns the final path to a file given its folder and filename.
+You can refer to the documentation for more information.</em>

-In the next section, we will learn how to [create models](/application/models) to use database related functionality in our application.
+In the next section, we will learn how to [create models](/application/models) to use a database in our application.